mrryyi/dbot/README.md

-name all                  - lists all names name alltaken             - lists all taken names name alluntaken           - lists all untaken names name random               - gives a random untaken name name randomtake           - takes the name that is randomed, so it won't show up in untaken searches
+name all                  - lists all names name alltaken             - lists all taken names name alluntaken           - lists all untaken names name take 32              - takes the name with ID 32 name untake 57            - takes the name with ID 57 name random               - gives a random untaken name name randomtake           - takes the name that is randomed, so it won't show up in untaken searches

+names are displayed with ID:s in "name all..." operations.
 ```

 ## Prerequisites for building